 Latinx entrepreneurship and business development are areas in which Latinx people are creating their own structures to find economic stability in the context of broader inequities.
 Latino-owned business growth outpaces the rate at which the Latinx population in the U.S. is growing (Dolan, 2018).
-The 1.3 million-plus U.S. Latino-owned businesses contribute over \$700 billion in sales annually to the U.S. economy, and one in four new businesses is Latino-owned (Graduate School of Stanford Business: Latino Entrepreneurship Initiative; Interrise, 2018).
+The 1.3 million-plus U.S. Latino-owned businesses contribute over \$700 billion in sales annually to the U.S. economy, and one in four new businesses is Latino-owned (Stanford Graduate School of Business, 2019; Kramer et al., 2018).
 Latina entrepreneurs are the fastest-growing entrepreneurial demographic out of any demographic group.
-Between 2007-2012, the number of firms owned by Hispanic women grew an impressive 87%, compared to only 13% for White women and 27% for all women (The Nielsen Company, 2017) (US Census Bureau, 2018).
+Between 2007-2012, the number of firms owned by Hispanic women grew an impressive 87%, compared to only 13% for White women and 27% for all women (The Nielsen Company, 2017; U.S. Census Bureau, 2018).